csutora/csutora/README.md

 I seek out and strive to understand complex systems, including AI, neurobiology, quantum physics, and bionics. <br>
 When not studying for university, I'm most likely either learning about the above topics, working on my own projects, or lifting weights.

-This github page is where you can find most of the code I write.
+This github page is where you can find some of the code I write.
 I think it effectively showcases the progression of my skills over time.

 ---